bushvin/ansible-module-xfs_quota/README.md

 - [Emmanouil Kampitakis](https://github.com/madonius)
 - [Nicolas Magliaro](https://github.com/nicomagliaro)

+## Deprectaion notice

+This module is included in Ansible as of v 2.8.

+This repository will no longer be maintained.

 ## Installation

 Copy the xfs_quota file to your module library.
 This can typically be found in /etc/ansible/ansible.cfg